subscan-explorer/projects-info/README.md

 This repo contains info of projects used in [Subscan parachain module](https://rococo.subscan.io/auction_board) based on [@polkadot/apps-config](https://github.com/polkadot-js/apps/tree/master/packages/apps-config).

+## Changelog

+### 2.2.0

+Refactor: use gcp img instead of inline img to reduce package size

 ## Notice

 - The data will be displayed in Subscan（[EG-1](https://kusama.subscan.io/parachain/2000?tab=project), [EG-2](https://kusama.subscan.io/crowdloan/2012-3?tab=project)）, please be sure to fill in the real information.
 It is recommended to use the github account of the project member to submit.